-- to cover the temporary absence of the substantive post holder e.g. maternity leave, sickness absence, secondment or career break; - to work on a specific project with separate funding; - to cover a vacancy pending changes in structure, budgets, closure of a service. - to cover peaks in demand
+- to cover the temporary absence of the substantive post holder e.g. maternity leave, sickness absence, secondment or career break; - to work on a specific project with separate funding; - to cover a vacancy pending changes in structure, budgets, closure of a service. - to cover seasonal or peak work of a short duration.